JiaweiChenKodomo/Multi-Cam-python/readme.md

 ## Automatically start the server on start up.
 On the Raspberry Pi (etc.) controling the camera (i.e., the server), run the startup script by adding the following line to `/etc/rc.local`:
- `sudo bash /home/peer/Desktop/MultiCamCui/Documents/startup.sh &`
+ `sudo bash /home/peer/Desktop/MultiCamCui/Documents/startup.sh  > /tmp/basherr.log 2>&1 &`
-The directory should be changed according to the directory of the project.
+The directory should be changed according to the directory of the project as well as the type of the camera used.
 See `./etc/rc.local` in the project directory for example. ` /etc/rc.local` needs to be set to execuatble:
-`sudo chmod -x /etc/rc.local`.
+`sudo chmod +x /etc/rc.local`.
+Also make sure system service is enabled with `rc.local` as suggested by [this post](https://www.linuxbabe.com/linux-server/how-to-enable-etcrc-local-with-systemd).

 ## Run the client code to control the cameras remotely.
 To trigger camera events, run the `client2.py` and put in instructions as prompted on any machine.
 In `client2.py`, the IP and the names of the servers need to be specified.
 *****